Mlevngr/Mlevngr.github.io/_pages/about.md

 - *2021.04 - 2021.06,* **A single-cycle CPU compatible with Microchip PIC16F54 microprocessor**

 	- The CPU is designed in modules, and each module uses Verilog HDL to design, which is implemented on the Basys3 after being verified by Modelsim pre-imitation.
 The complex C language load can run, and UART serial communication function controlled by softcore can be realized.

+- *2020.12 - 2021.01,* **Design of Lightweight System Based on SystemC**

+	- Studying the structural design of soc, and use SystemC to write Bus and UART serial interface, function processing module, arbiter module, data receiving and sending module to form a lightweight system and verify it.
+Drive data enters two processing modules, and one of the results is selected by the arbiter in the bus and sent to the receiving module through UART interface and displayed.

 - *2020.10 - 2020.11,* **VLSI Simulation and Synthesis**